andreasabel/inCode/entry/typesafe-tic-tac-toe-1.md

 ### Proving functions

-This is the job of a "decision function"; in this case, actually, a "proving function".
+This is the job of a "decision function"; in this case, actually, a "proving function", or a "viewing function".
 We need to be able to write a function:

 ``` {.haskell}
 pick :: Sing '(i, j, b)